carbynestack/carbynestack.github.io/docs/getting-started/prerequisites.md

 ### OpenJDK

+Detailed installation instructions for OpenJDK can be found [here](https://openjdk.java.net/install/).
+Alternatively, you can install OpenJDK by following the instructions below.

-1. Install with command.
+1. Install with the command.

     ```shell
     sudo apt-get install openjdk-8-jdk
     ```

-2. Verify installation.
+2. Verify your installation.

     ```shell
     java -version